dev-guy/CommandStudio/README.md

 # Command Studio

-This project implements an operations dashboard for the scheduled execution of remote jobs with the optional ability to pass secrets to them.
+Configure and monitor the remote execution of shell commands with the abilty to pass secrets to them.
 Secrets are encrypted at rest.

 ## Technologies